vip-workshop/vip-workshop.github.io/index.md

 ## Format

 Our workshops are one-hour-long sessions dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
 Each paper will then receive 25 minutes of dedicated feedback from both a chosen discussant and other participants.
 Manuscripts will be circulated at least one week in advance, and all participants are expected to read them.

+## Call for Spring 2024 Paper Submissions

+We are happy to announce the call for proposals for our Spring 2024 series!

+We will be hosting three virtual workshops next semester on 02/15, 03/14, and 04/25 at 8am PST/11am EST/4pm GMT.
+The deadline for applications is January 5th, 2024.
+Please share this message with your networks!

+If you are interested in presenting your work this semester, [please apply here](https://forms.gle/KQhardh1nb8DUwZg7) by January 5th at 11:59pm EST.

+We are also looking for discussants!
+If you are interested in serving as a discussant, [please indicate so here](https://forms.gle/2hyBxrYhg4mVXiEWA)

 ## Organizers